gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 The OP MUST bind the public key used in DPoP proofs to `deferred_auth_id` when the Client is of type Public Client as defined in [@!RFC6749] and a DPoP proof is presented in the Deferred Code Exchange Request.
 Further interactions involving a `deferred_auth_id` MUST require a DPoP proof utilizing the same public key.
 This mechanism is similar to the binding of DPoP proofs to Refresh Tokens as described in [@!RFC9449, section 5].

 Clients MUST ignore unrecognized response parameters.

+If the Client sent a `deferred_notification_token` in the Deferred Code Exchange Request, the Client SHOULD bind the received `deferred_auth_id` to the `deferred_notification_token` to prevent mix-up attacks.

 The following is a non-normative example of a successful Deferred Code Exchange Response: